 Will I get a refund?

 Student applicants who paid a commitment deposit for study abroad summer 2020 programs will receive a full refund which will be disbursed directly to their EIU student accounts.
-It is expected that all students will receive their refunds before the second week of April.
-We strongly encourage all students to set up direct deposit with Student Accounts, as this will allow for the refund to go to their bank account, instead of receiving a refund check.
+We encourage all students to set up direct deposit with Student Accounts, as this will allow for the refund to go to their bank account, instead of receiving a refund check.
 The direct deposit form and instructions on how to file it can be found here.

 - Eastern Illinois University’s website with general information about the coronavirus (COVID-19):https://www.eiu.edu/covid/